-This federal government resource gathers data on crimes as well as police activity from thousands of law enforcement agencies nationwide.
+This resource from the FBI gathers data on crime as well as police activity from more than 18,000 city, university and college, county, state, tribal, and federal law enforcement agencies.

 Bureau of Justice Statistics

-This resource from the Department of Justice provides nationwide statistical data concerning the criminal justice system, including crime, courts, prisons, police, crime victims, and tribal justice.
+This resource from the Department of Justice provides state and federal statistical data concerning the criminal justice system, including crime, courts, prisons, police, victims of crime, and tribal justice.

 National Criminal Justice Reference Service